yining043/cuopt/docs/cuopt/source/cuopt-server/examples/routing-examples.rst

 Aborting a Running Job in Thin Client
 -------------------------------------

-Please refer to the `MILP Example on Aborting a Running Job in Thin Client <milp-examples.html#aborting-a-running-job-in-thin-client>`_ for more details.
+Please refer to the :ref:`aborting-thin-client` for more details.

 ========================================
 Routing CLI Examples